HashNuke/rotor/README.md

 * name
 * a list of paths to watch
-* a function, which we'll call the *rotor*, that is run everytime any of the files in the paths changes.
+* a function, which we'll call the *rotor function*, that is run everytime any of the files in the paths changes.
 It should accept one argument (a list of maps, each having info about a file).

 #### Adding watch groups